 Translate This Page

-The Association of Animals in Mental/Physical Mediumship
+POWER Animals in Mental/Physical Mediumship

 All cultures have animals that are symbols of power, and social context can influence how you experience these power animals and how they interact with you.
 Here is a list of some known associations of animals with Mental or Physical Mediumship.
 Throughout your life, you may notice things happening with animals and wonder if they are significant.
 It is up to you to explore their meaning in your life.
 If a particular animal shows up often, it may be one of your power animals.